Giambattista Orsini: Biography

 Giambattista Orsini was born in Rome before 1450, the son of Lorenzo Orsini, signore of Monte Rotondo, and Clarice Orsini, sister of Cardinal Latino Orsini.
-Notable family members also include his nephews Giovanni "Leo" de Medici and Piero de Medici, and his brother-in-law Lorenzo de Medici.
+Notable family members also include his nephews Giovanni "Leo" de' Medici and Piero de' Medici, and his brother-in-law Lorenzo de' Medici.
 Giambattista Orsini was the leader of the Guelph Party, meaning that he was against the election of a Holy Roman Emperor.
 The Orsini's greatest rival was the Roman noble Colonna family.

 Little is known from his education and childhood, with the exception of the fact that his family’s upper class status certainly favored his ecclesiastical career, as he became nominated at a young age to the roles of cleric of the apostolic chamber, auditor of the Roman Sacra Rota, and canon of the chapter of the Lateran Basilica.
 In 1477, his uncle Latino Orsini resigned from his duty at the Benedictian monastery of San Salvatore Maggiore near Rieti, and shortly after Gianbattista was nominated as protonotary apostolic.

-After being the abbot of Farfa in 1482, Orsini was nominated as the deacon cardinal of Pope Sixtus IV in the consistory of the 15th of November 1483, receiving the diakonia of Santa Maria in Domnica.
+After being the abbot of Farfa in 1482, Orsini was nominated as the deacon cardinal of Pope Sixtus IV in the consistory of 15 November 1483, receiving the diakonia of Santa Maria in Domnica.
 He received the deaconry of Santa Maria in Domnica. and the red hat on November 19, 1483.
 Already in 1484, he had participated in the conclave that elected Pope Innocent VIII.
 The new pope named Cardinal Orsini papal legate to the March of Ancona on September 22, 1484.
 The Orsini were hostile to Pope Cybo, but Giovanni Battista proved his qualities as a peacemaker, avoiding too strong a fracture between the papacy and his family.
 At the end of the year, he was nominated as the papal legate from Marche, and on January 22, 1485, he obtained from the pope the permit to fortify the region to resist the continuous attacks from the Ottomans.
 He returned to Rome in 1486 to try to fix the disagreement between the Orsini family and the Pope.
 In the end of 1488, he renounced the deacon of Santa Maria in Domnica, opting instead for that of Santa Maria Nuova.